ome/action-ice/README.md

  The Java version can be passed as a parameter

- To use the action if a workflow:
+ To use the action in a workflow:

  ```
 on: [push]